projectatomic/atomic-site/source/blog/2018-10-31-fedora-atomic-28-to-29-upgrade.md

 # Conclusion

 As in the past, the transition to Fedora 29 Atomic Host should be an easy process.
-If you have issues or want to be involved in the future direction of Atomic Host please join us in IRC (#atomic on [freenode](https://freenode.net/)) or on the [atomic-devel](https://lists.projectatomic.io/mailman/listinfo/atomic-devel) mailing list.
+If you have issues please join us in IRC (#atomic on [freenode](https://freenode.net/)) or on the [atomic-devel](https://lists.projectatomic.io/mailman/listinfo/atomic-devel) mailing list.